jeffdubo/deep-learning-challenge/README.md

 * IS_SUCCESSFUL—Was the money used effectively

 ## Overview of Analysis
-The purpose of the analysis is to build a deep learning model to preduct whether or not an applicant will be successful if they receive funding.
+The purpose of the analysis is to build a deep learning model to predict whether or not an applicant will be successful if they receive funding.
 To standardize and maximize memory and processing resources, the analysis was completed in Google Collaboratory in a Jupyter notebook.
-The process for analyzing the data is described as follows:
+The process for analyzing the data is described below:
-1. Read in the CSV file into a Pandas dataframe.
+1. Read the CSV file into a Pandas dataframe.
-2. Preprocess the data.
+2. Preprocess the data as follows:
-    * Remove unnecessary columns.
+    * Remove unnecessary idetnfication columns.
     * Identify categorial columns with 10 or more categories and reduce to less than 10.
     * Convert categorial columns to numeric using Pandas get_dummies method.
     * Identify and separate the target from the features data.